quantumio-xc/quantumio/README.md

 ## Installation

 Grab the latest release from the GitHub Releases.
 Cutting-edge builds are NOT recommended, but they might fix issues that you could encounter while using a stable build.
+## XCDSA

+The Quantum IO gaming system uses a chain of algorithms that will not be disclosed in this open source edition of the code.

 ## Preview
 ![Preview](https://cdn.discordapp.com/attachments/1002921870737297408/1005561801116762132/quantumlauncher.png)